graphbrain/graphbrain/docs/source/tutorials/hypergraph-operations.rst

 ::

-    hg = hgraph('example.hg')
+    hg = hgraph('example.db')

-This assigns a hypergraph instance to ``hg``, which is physically stored as 'example.hg'.
+This assigns a hypergraph instance to ``hg``, which is physically stored as 'example.db'.
 If this hypergraph already exists, it is simply opened.
 If it does not exist, an empty one is created.

 Parse sentence and add hyperedge to hypergraph
 ==============================================